 When the calendar page rolls over to March and the weather turns noticeably warmer, my thoughts drift toward yardwork.
-It’s not a drift that I eagerly embrace.
-The way I see it I’m an apartment or condo guy who happens to live in a big brick house with a sizable yard.
-That yard must be maintained, and I don’t have a professional gardener on staff.
-My gardener looks back at me when I shave.
+Trust me when I say that I don’t eagerly embrace that drift.
+The way I see it, I’m an apartment or condo guy who just happens to live in a big brick house with a sizable yard.
+Unfortunately for me, that yard must be maintained and I don’t have a professional gardener on staff.
+No, my gardener looks back at me when I shave.

 I really don’t mind dragging out the lawnmower and mowing the grass.
 It’s a little more work to fire up the weed-eater and do the detail trimming, but even that isn’t unbearable.
 What I truly loathe, though, is dealing with my rhododendrons.
 Oh, sure, I know how beautiful they are when they are in full bloom.
 The problem is that I also know how finicky they are.
 On the one hand, if they don’t get enough water, they turn dry and brittle.
 On the other hand, if they get too much water, they develop spots on the leaves.